 One of the greatest advantages of the Apple line of laptops is that you receive an identical experience across the spectrum.
 While the MacBook Pro is better than the MacBook Air, they’re both quintessentially Apple.

-4. Best Performance Windows Laptop: Huawei MateBook X Pro
+Best Macbook Pro Alternative: Huawei MateBook X Pro

 - 16 GB of RAM and 512 GB SSD storage